 What appears to be the “undifferentiated vacuum of space” through which our solar system drifts, is actually a fog of subatomic particles/wavicles precisely attuned to the minute disturbances of distant celestial emissions: electromagnetic, gravitational and no doubt more subtle ones so far unregistered.
 This varying mix and quantum flux of space-time and beyond reaches down through the magnetic and atmospheric shielding of our planet and produces subtle effects on our thinking and behavior.

 It was not for nothing that Newton burned out like a candle during the last few years of his life.
-He was trying to reformulate astrology into a rigorous mathematical science—minus half the planets, moons, asteroids, etc., that were only discovered after his death.
+He was trying to reformulate astrology into a rigorous mathematical science ― minus half the planets, moons, asteroids, etc., that were only discovered after his death.
 A hero’s project, worth dying for, even if he left it unfinished.
 Likewise, Johann Kepler and a string of equivalent geniuses lost in the depths of time.
 This mathematical guideline would have eclipsed mere Newtonian physics and cubed the value of his legacy.
 Learners may access it as soon as they devote enough time and scientific attention to it.

 Just as genetic adaptation and human mythology sway to unfelt breezes, so I believe we interact with ethical fields that surround us, even (especially!) when we refuse to notice them.
 These fields often corrupt entire peoples, tempt elites into perilous self-indulgence and terrorize those who choose to resist them.
 As if the ratio of psychopaths and the conscientious had reversed itself.

-This kind of horror arose in Assyria, Nazi Germany, Cambodia, Rwanda, Bosnia, Sri Lanka, Syria and around the site of your neighborhood mass grave (you’d be surprised how close to home it lies).
+This kind of horror arose in Assyria, Nazi Germany, Cambodia, Rwanda, Bosnia, Sri Lanka, Syria and around the site of your local mass grave (you’d be surprised how close to home it lies).
 Monstrous misdeeds – unthinkable under other circumstances – became the norm.
 At other times, public compassion and grace propelled entire nations to new heights of social complexity.

 We may be lucky and clever enough to witness a new wave of global enlightenment.
 God knows, we’ve witnessed a glut of the bloodthirsty kind: enough to kill or sicken everyone involved, except for psychopaths immunized against their own toxicity.

-These are palpable trends of the collective superconscience.
+These could be palpable trends of the collective superconscience.
 We have let invisible forces stampede us where they will, and declared them nonexistent by popular consent.
 If we were slightly wiser, we could search them out fearlessly, cultivate the most useful ones and redirect the worst along less toxic axes.
 The study of this topic is just resuming under the title Noetics.
 See Rupert Sheldrake above and elsewhere.

 This text invokes PeaceWorld: the antithesis of WeaponWorld’s compulsive trial-and-recurring-error.
 We find ourselves trapped in the morphic resonance of post-industrial warfare, redundant and perfectly replaceable on PeaceWorld.
-We should think of PeaceWorld as a planetary theme park carefully crafted to enchant its active architects as much as its passive clients, leaving no-one out in the cold against their will.
+We should think of PeaceWorld as a planetary theme park crafted to enchant its active architects as much as its passive clients, leaving no-one out in the cold against their will.